kiancn/CallbackMethod/README.md

 # Callback Methods (formerly unknown as Method References)
     package kcn.methodreferencing

         * I just recently discovered that THE TERM 'Method Reference' is already taken in Java. *
         * Ga'd darn it.
 Java is new to me.
 My Method References are different, they are objects  *
         * not lambda-expressions.
 The new name is...
 Callback Methods, whootidoodle              *

 * Please substitute the terms (a) method reference and (b) MeRef for (a) callback method and (b) CallMe using the awesome power of imagination (just until I update the rest of this readme, promise; then you'll never have to imagine again)

+* Try the speed test enabled in main.
+It's like if racing was boring, not fast and not dangerous.
+Also, informative and exciting: Do more than 400 test rounds and achieve stable results.

 In short:
 The kcn.methodreferencing package allows you to pass methods along as references & to pack methods together to store, pass along and execute at will.

-Actually there are <b> CallbackMethods, MethodPacks, CallMes and CallPacks </b>
+Actually there are <b> CallbackMethods, CallbackPacks, CallMes<V,O> and CallPacks<V,O> </b>

-* The CallbackMethods and MethodPack are non-generic types and are ideal for simpler signalling tasks.
+* The CallbackMethods and CallbackPack are non-generic types and are ideal for simpler signalling tasks.

         * CallbackMethod
         * MethodPack